 Double Decker Burger

-This Double Decker Burger has two grilled beef patties each topped with a cheesy slice of Land O Lakes® Deli American, plus classic burger fixings and a secret sauce on top.
-Perfect for summer grilling!
-This post is sponsored by Land O’Lakes.
+This homemade Double Decker Burger has two grilled beef patties layered up with all the classic fixings and a secret sauce on top.
+It’s perfect for summer grilling!

-The best burgers are made on the grill.
-I’m fortunate to live in a building in NYC that has a grill on the roof, because you just can’t beat that caramelization and char that happens with a super hot grill.
+In my opinion, the best burgers are made on the grill.
+You just can’t beat that caramelization and char that happens with that high heat.

 Stir it all together to combine.

-Now it’s time to grill!
 While some people will grill the buns and burgers at the same time, I like to knock the buns out first, so I can focus on nailing the cook of the burgers.
-They only need a minute or two to toast.

 To assemble the burgers, place a leaf or two of butter lettuce on a toasted bun.